2008 Bookmark Challenge

 - using any needlework technique (cross stitch, blackwork, hardanger, etc.)

-Step 2: Drop off or mail your bookmark to a participating independent needlework shop between March 20th and May 8th.
+Step 2: Drop off or mail your bookmark to a participating needlework shop, guild, or community between April 6th and May 4th.
+(Or any time of year, most participants collect bookmarks year-round.)

 Want to do more?